Charles Hardwick (priest)

 Charles Hardwick (22 September 1821 – 18 August 1859) was an English historian and a priest of the Church of England who became the Archdeacon of Ely.

 Life

 Hardwick was born in Slingsby, North Yorkshire, the son of Charles Hardwick, a joiner.
 After receiving some instruction at Slingsby, Malton, and Sheffield, he acted for a short time as an usher at schools in Thornton and Malton and as an assistant to the Revd Henry Barlow at Shirland rectory in Derbyshire.

 In October 1840, Hardwick unsuccessfully competed for a sizarship at St John's College, Cambridge.
 He became a pensioner and afterwards a minor scholar of St Catharine's Hall and was the first senior optime in January 1844.
-After being a tutor for the family of Sir Joseph Radcliffe in Brussels, he was elected as a fellow of his college in 1845.
+After being a tutor for the family of Sir Joseph Radcliffe, 2nd Baronet in Brussels, he was elected as a fellow of his college in 1845.
 He was ordained deacon in 1846 and priest in 1847, in which year also he proceeded M.A.